United States Edition

 • High

 Baby likes a position of full sun and remember to water often.
 Baby is generally regarded as a very hardy plant, so this plant will tend to survive through freezing conditions.
-Use USDA Hardiness Zone 3 - 11 as your guideline for the appropriate climate for this plant.
-Baby needs a loamy soil with a ph of 6.0 to 6.5 (weakly acidic soil).
+Baby needs a loamy and sandy soil with a ph of 6.0 to 6.5 (weakly acidic soil).

 Growing Baby from seed